 So when we talk of high demand for housing, home prices increasing, and housing bubbles, we must be clear about whether we are talking about the market for the land asset component of the bundled housing good, or the market of occupying homes themselves.
 Conflating these is the most common error in housing market analysis, and it leads to conclusions that make little sense in reality.

 For example, take the frequent commentary about the effect of population growth on home prices.
 To me, it is utterly confusing.
 If we are talking about the land asset market, the question then arises about why we don’t talk about the population effects on equity and debt markets, derivatives markets, and other asset classes that could equally see effects.
 The reason being that more people means more buyers AND sellers of the same assets.

 You can see from the graph below that population effects don’t seem to be driving the growth in land asset prices, or at least can’t be a major contributor if areas with a 10-15% population decline can still see 70% growth in home prices.

 Of course like other asset markets the reason for the land price increases has a lot to do with the systematic reduction of interest rates in the past 20 years.
 Asset prices are just the capitalised value of future claims on incomes, and a lower interest rate increases that asset value compared the value of the future incomes.
 This means that comparing prices of the bundle of house and land asset to incomes makes no sense at all.
-It would make just as much sense to compare the price of an equity share in Woolworths bundled with a kilos of bananas as a way to measure food inflation.
+It would make just as much sense to compare the price of an equity share in Woolworths bundled with a kilo of bananas as a way to measure food inflation.
 Why not measure the food itself?